189 Visa New Zealand

 - Hold a Special Category (subclass 444) visa;

-- Have been usually resident in Australia for a continuous period of five years on or before 19 February 2016;
+- Have been usually resident in Australia for a continuous period of 5 years, commencing on or before 19 February 2016;

-- Have a taxable income at or above the income threshold; and
+- Have a taxable income at or above the income threshold for four (4) of the five years prior to your application; and

-Meet mandatory health, age, character and national security checks.
+- Meet the mandatory health, age, character and national security checks.

 Exemptions to the Income Test Exemptions